jacobrayschwartz/website/user/pages/02.blog/BlessTheCity/post.md

 >
 > **Matthew 28:19**

 How do we do that in this modern world, which seems to have no care of its need of Christ the Savior?
+Luckily, there are examples from the Bible, which we can apply to our current predicament.

+You see, Israel was no stranger to being surounded by peoples who not only didn't have faith in God, but who were actively against such an idea.
+Israel was sieged, many of her people killed and then tose still alive were carried off away from their Promised Land.